Justmephoenix/BasicArithematicCalculation/README.md

 # BasicArithematicCalculation
- It is a simple calulator using python
+ It is a simple calulator using python which can perform basic arihmetic opearions.